xtagon/awesome-battlesnake/README.md

 - [TheMrSheldon/libsnake](https://github.com/TheMrSheldon/libsnake) (The aim of libsnake is to provide an intuitive and fast library for simulating snake games.
 C++)
 - [xtagon/battlesnake-rules-wasm](https://github.com/xtagon/battlesnake-rules-wasm) (Experimental WebAssembly port of the Battlesnake rules)
 - [xtagon/Snek](https://github.com/xtagon/snek) (Battlesnake-compatible rulesets and board positions in Elixir)

+## Live Streamers

+These people live stream their Battlesnake adventures, let's show our support!.
+This is definitely not an exhaustive list, just a few that I have noticed are more active.
+Be sure to search for the "battlesnake" keyword on Twitch, and check the #livestreams announcement channel in Battlensake's Discord to find new streamers.

+- [ChaelCodes](https://www.twitch.tv/chaelcodes) (ChaelCodes is a professional developer who likes "to live-code and play programming-adjacent games" - notably having streamed development on the snakes HettieCodes and CorneliusCodes, but has a variety of other projects.)
+- [geehlive](https://www.twitch.tv/geehlive) (Developer advocate at Twilio and passionate about open source software.)
+- [penelope_zone](https://www.twitch.tv/penelope_zone/) (Penelope (She/Her or They/Them pronouns) has been known to stream development of Rust battlesnakes, and has been very open about dicussing interesting algorithms such as MCTS in the community)

 ## Machine Learning and Data Science